ahmadsufyan455/expenses-tracker-api/README.md

 ## 🎯 Key Business Logic

 ### Budget Enforcement
-- **Expense transactions** require an active budget for the current month
+- **Expense transactions** require an active budget that covers the transaction date
 - **Income transactions** can be created without budgets
+- **Date Range Validation** - Transactions are validated against budget periods, not just months
+- **Overlap Prevention** - System prevents creating overlapping budgets for the same category
 - Users must plan budgets before spending (promotes financial discipline)

 ### Data Integrity
-- One budget per category per month (unique constraint)
+- **No overlapping budgets** per category (enforced by raw SQL validation)
+- **Flexible date ranges** - budgets can span any period (days, weeks, months, cross-month)
+- **Adjacent budgets allowed** - sequential budgets with no gaps are permitted
+- **Multi-category support** - different categories can have overlapping date ranges
 - Integer-based IDs for simplicity and efficiency
 - Cascade deletes for data consistency
 - Comprehensive validation at all levels